*Post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What Is A Weighted Blanket?

 A weighted blanket is a blanket that is heavier than a regular, everyday blanket.
-Typically, the blanket contains plastic poly pellets of tiny glass beads, which are sewn into and evenly distributed across the blanket.
+Typically, the blanket contains a weighted filling such as plastic poly pellets or tiny glass beads, which are sewn into and evenly distributed across the blanket.
 This gives the blanket the extra weight.

 Why Use A Weighted Blanket?